 For the annotation required for training deep learning classifier, we used a limited number of annotators, which might result in subjective interpretation.
 We attempted to mitigate this threat by using majority voting and computing inter-annotator agreement rate.
 Finally, our statistical modeling required multiple parameters that were related to the operationalization of theories that exist in literature.
 Some of these parameters might not be capturing the factors that we intended to capture or that the theories captured.
+Also, at the same time, it is very much possible that there could be other factors potentially based on cultural factors such as prevalence of female drivers in middle eastern countries.
+Moreover, it is also possible that while creating the model, we might not have accounted for appropriate control variables.
 Additionally, we made an assumption where we posited content posted by a front seat passenger also as a form of distracted driving content, which might not be true.
 It could be possible that our analysis might be applicable only for Snapchat and might not generalize well for other platforms and also for other risk-taking behavior.